-In this stage, all stakeholders build a deep understanding of the team’s capabilities and capacities, allowing them to easily distribute and prioritize tasks accordingly.
-Simultaneously, activities are constantly being identified and monitored through visual means (such as Kanban boards) that help break down the development process.
-Once the proposed solution or software has been divided into multiple sprints or short development cycles, code can then be shared through a version control system like Git.
+In this stage, all stakeholders build a deep understanding of the team’s capabilities and capacity.
+This allows the stakeholders to easily distribute and prioritise tasks accordingly.
+Simultaneously, project managers are constantly identifying and monitoring activities through visual mediums, such as Kanban boards.
+This allows the project managers to break down the development process.
+Then, the project managers divide the proposed solution or software into multiple ‘sprints’, or short development cycles.
+After these steps, they can share the code through a version control system like Git.

 Stage Two: Continuous Integration (Build and Test)

-During this stage, the new code is tested by quality assurance teams for bugs and to ensure it satisfies the product requirements in different test environments.
-This testing is done early and continuously to allow issues to be quickly addressed.
+During this stage, quality assurance teams test the new code for bugs.
+Then, they ensure the code satisfies the product requirements in different test environments.
+This testing should be done early and continuously to allow issues to be quickly addressed.
 Once completed, the validated code can be securely and continuously integrated to the main branch.

 Stage three: Continuous Deployment (Release and Deploy)

-The tested and validated version of the software can now be transferred to the production environment where the new code can be implemented on the servers to result in the eventual deployment of the product.
-It is through this stage that end users have first contact with the actual production and can access its new functions.
+After the software is tested and validated, you can transfer the validated version to the production environment.
+From here, the new code can be implemented on the servers, resulting in the eventual deployment of the product.
+Once you reach this stage, end users can start using the actual production, and can access its new functions.

 Stage four: Continuous Monitoring (Operate and Monitor)

-Once the new software has gone live, operations teams will continuously monitor the performance, usage patterns and feedback of the product.
-The data is then collected, evaluated and prioritized to then inform the planning process of the next iteration of the DevOps cycle.
+Once your new software has gone live, operations teams should continuously monitor the performance and usage patterns of the product, as well as any feedback you receive.
+Then, the operations team will collect, evaluate, and prioritise the data.
+You can then use this data to inform the planning process of the next iteration of the DevOps cycle.

-There are five core Azure DevOps services that can all be used in tandem or individually depending on your organisation’s requirements.
+There are five core Azure DevOps services which users can use in tandem or individually, depending on your organisation’s requirements.

-Azure Boards enables users to easily plan, track and discuss work with teams through Kanban boards, backlogs, team dashboard boards and custom reporting features.
-Its user-friendly interface and extensive integrative capacity ensures that teams can seamlessly collaborate, maintain productivity and gain new insights with little to no barriers.
-Teams no longer have to jumble through multiple collaboration apps to keep up to date with their development progress.
+Azure Boards enable users to easily plan, track, and discuss work with teams.
+This is primarily done through Kanban boards, backlogs, team dashboard boards, and any other custom reporting features.
+Azure Boards have a user-friendly interface and extensive integrative capacities.
+Both of these capabilities ensure that teams can seamlessly collaborate, maintain productivity, and gain insights.
+Teams no longer have to use various collaboration apps to keep up to date with their development progress.

-The Azure Pipeline service automatically builds and tests code projects to make them as accessible as possible to end users through a CI/CD framework that works with any platform, language, and cloud.
-Through its extensive connectors and integrations with GitHub or any Git provider, it enables flexible deployments whilst also giving users the ability to tap into advanced workflows.
+The Azure Pipeline service automatically builds and tests code projects to make accessible to end users.
+It does this through a CI/CD framework that works with any platform, language, and cloud.
+The Azure Pipeline has extensive connectors and integrations with GitHub or any Git provider.
+Therefore, Pipeline enables flexible deployments, giving users the ability to tap into advanced workflows.

 Azure Test Plans

-The Azure Test Plans service provides a browser-based test management solution and exploratory testing tool kit that give users the confidence to develop and deploy solutions.
-The helps capture rich data, test applications across different mediums and tap into end-to-end traceability to enrich product stories and features.
+The Azure Test Plans service is a browser-based test management solution and exploratory testing tool kit.
+This experimental space gives users the confidence to develop and deploy solutions.
+The helps developers capture rich data, test applications across different mediums, and use end-to-end traceability to enrich product stories and features.

 The Azure Artifacts service enables developers to create, share and consume packages from both public and private sources.
-Whether it is Maven, npm, NuGet or Python packages, it can all be fully integrated no matter the source and no matter the size.
-Azure Artifacts aims to give developers the ability to share code efficiently, manage packages of all types and add packages seamlessly to any CI/CD pipeline.
+Whether it is Maven, npm, NuGet or Python packages, Azure Artifacts can integrate these sources, no matter the source and no matter the size.
+Azure Artifacts enables developers to share code efficiently, manage packages of all types, and add packages seamlessly to any CI/CD pipeline.

-Though not a distinct service, Azure DevOps has a complete extensions marketplace with hundreds of extensions and connectors that allow you to fully customize and integrate your workflows.
-Whether its Jira or Slack or Kubernetes, Azure DevOps is able to accommodate your product development needs from start to end.
+Though not a distinct service, Azure DevOps has an extensions marketplace with hundreds of extensions and connectors.
+These extensions and connectors allow you to customise and integrate your workflows.
+Whether its Jira or Slack or Kubernetes, Azure DevOps is can accommodate your product development needs from start to end.

-When you see it’s all round capabilities, you can begin to piece together just how powerful Azure DevOps is for your organisation.
-In fact, there’s so much we’ve put together a whole separate blog just to write about the benefits the top 7 Azure DevOps benefits for your business.
+When you see it’s all round capabilities, you’ll recognise just how powerful Azure DevOps is for your organisation.
+In fact, there’s so much we’ve put together a whole separate blog just to write about the benefits that Azure DevOps can bring your business.
 To help you out, we’ve made a quick summary below: